davidcalikes/portfolio-project-one/README.md

     By collating information gleaned from the targeted Facebook ad campaigns of these groups I have determined the following.

-    * Women account for 60% of the target audience
+    * Women account for approximately 60% of the target audience

     * 24-34 is the key age demographic of the target audience.

 - __Targeting Key Demographics__

     The site's content and how it is displayed is informed by the outcomes of the research mentioned above.
-An example of this is presented below.
+I have presented one example of this is presented below.

     According to marketing website [socialtoaster.com](https://www.socialtoaster.com/marketing-to-a-female-demographic-6-tips/),
      women (as an audience) respond positively to social stories that are seen to champion a cause.
 Women are also interested in compelling news items.